angadhn/MySite/_notes/Space Data Center Analysis.md

 Again, as was the case with the solar arrays, a more realistic estimate would be based on 80% of the fairing volume being usable which would lead to **79 m²/m³** as the areal packing density.

-> [!warning]Whitepaper Comparisons
-> The ratio of solar to radiator areas is then:
+The ratio of solar to radiator areas is then:

->
-> $$
+$$
-> \frac{A_{\text{solar}}}{A_{\text{rad}}} = \frac{128{,}000}{63{,}183} \approx 2.02
+\frac{A_{\text{solar}}}{A_{\text{rad}}} = \frac{128{,}000}{63{,}183} \approx 2.02
-> $$
+$$

->
-> which clarifies Starcloud's statement that the radiator area needed is indeed roughly half that of the solar array.
-However, the power density ratio of radiator to solar arrays shows that radiators reject approximately twice as much heat per square meter as solar arrays generate electricity.
+which clarifies Starcloud's statement that the radiator area needed is indeed roughly half that of the solar array.
+However, examining the power density ratio of the radiator to solar  arrays tells us that the performance of the radiator is just about twice better than the power generation capacity of the solar panels.

 For an idealized two-sided blackbody plate's power density, this ratio is 2.68; this is closer to the paper's statement of "roughly three times the electricity generated per square meter by solar panels".
-Thus, under Starcloud's assumed radiator parameters, the whitepaper's claim that radiators provide 'roughly three times' the performance could be more accurately described as approximately **twice** the power density of solar arrays.

-Having established the theoretical radiator requirements, we now examine ISS thermal management systems to estimate realistic packing and mass constraints.
+Thus, it is important to clarify that under Starcloud’s assumed radiator and environmental parameters, the whitepaper's commentary could be strengthened by focusing on a radiator system's heat rejection capability being approximately **twice**, not three times, the power per square meter as the solar array generates electricity.
+Now, we estimate the sizing based on the ISS's benchmarks.

 ## The ISS systems as a benchmark

 [The ISS's systems and experiments consume a large amount of electrical power, almost all of which is converted to heat.](https://en.wikipedia.org/wiki/International_Space_Station#:~:text=The%20station%27s%20systems%20and%20experiments%20consume%20a%20large%20amount%20of%20electrical%20power%2C%20almost%20all%20of%20which%20is%20converted%20to%20heat).
 So, ~120 kW of electrical power essentially all of which becomes waste heat that must be radiated away.
 Its radiators operate at -40°C—much colder than Starcloud's assumed 20°C. Keeping same emissivity as the Starcloud system ($$\epsilon=0.92$$), we can determine that the heat to be radiated per unit area as $$P_\text{ISS} = 308.7\,\text{W/m²}$$ and the net heat radiated, after accounting for environmental effects, is $$(P_{\text{ISS}})_\text{net} = 171.3\,\text{W/m²}$$.
 To achieve thermal control and maintain components at acceptable temperatures, this heat requires radiators with an area of

 $$
-A_{\text{required}} = 120,000/171.3 = 700\,\text{m²}
+A_{\text{required}} = 120,000/171.3 W/m² = 700\,\text{m²}
 $$

 For this purpose the ISS makes use of two systems.
 The Active Thermal Control System (ATCS) handles heat rejection when the combination of the ISS external environment and the generated heat loads exceed the capabilities of the [Passive Thermal Control System (PTCS)](https://ntrs.nasa.gov/api/citations/20180004456/downloads/20180004456.pdf).
 The PTCS is made of external surface materials, insulation such as MLI, and heat pipes.
 The [ATCS Overview](https://www.nasa.gov/wp-content/uploads/2021/02/473486main_iss_atcs_overview.pdf) comprise equipment that provide thermal conditioning via fluid flow, e.g. ammonia and water, and includes pumps, radiators, heat exchangers, tanks, and cold plates.